UM-Molecular-and-Integrative-Physiology/UM-Molecular-and-Integrative-Physiology.github.io/README.md

 # UM-Molecular-and-Integrative-Physiology.github.io

-This website is actgive on https://UMPhysiology.org.
+This website is active on https://UMPhysiology.org.
 The page was developed by modifying [Meghna Hugo](https://themes.gohugo.io/meghna-hugo/) by [Themefisher](https://themefisher.com).